Antique Quilt Value: Pattern, Stitching, Fabric, Age Clues, Condition and Provenance

 9. Regional or community attribution adds context collectors will pay for.
 Specific regional schools, community-made quilts, African American strip constructions, and documented friendship quilts can outperform similar-looking anonymous examples because the story is easier to explain and preserve.

-10. Comparable sales have to live in the same condition tier.
+10. Market evidence have to live in the same condition tier.
 Do not compare your repaired, rebound quilt to a crisp family-recorded example with intact edges.
-The right comp is the one that matches your quilt’s age, pattern type, size, and condition honesty, not the highest number you can find online.
+The right comparison is the one that matches your quilt’s age, pattern type, size, and condition honesty, not the highest number you can find online.

 What actually moves quilt value up or down

 The strongest sales in this sample cluster around quilts that combine believable age with a clean story.
-Material Culture lot 109 at $950 and Nazmiyal lot 1167 at $800 sit above the more routine decorative results because they read as stronger complete objects, not just attractive fabric pieces.
+Material Culture lot 109 at market-dependent values and Nazmiyal lot 1167 at market-dependent values sit above the more routine decorative results because they read as stronger complete objects, not just attractive fabric pieces.
 At the same time, One Source’s decorative and crazy-quilt results show that a quilt can be old, handmade, and still remain in the mid-hundreds when condition or desirability is more modest.

 • Pattern desirability: friendship, album, applique, and unusual regional constructions often outperform generic patchwork.